Today's Articles

 Davis and Ruby Dee were married in 1948 and are the parents of three children.
 They published their joint autobiography, “With Ossie and Ruby: In This Life Together.”
 Davis and Dee, partners and performers, stage and screen collaborators, and political activists, enjoyed a long and luminous career in entertainment.
 They had over 50 years of collaboration on various creative, charitable, political, and social projects.

-Davis' first movie role was in "No Way Out" in 1950, followed by a Broadway role in "No Time for Sergeants" and "Raisin in the Sun," a ground-breaking 1950s play about the personal and painful consequences of housing discrimination for a black family, which he reprised in a film version.
+Davis' first movie role was in "No Way Out" in 1950.
+He then had a Broadway role in "No Time for Sergeants" and "Raisin in the Sun," a ground-breaking 1950s play about the personal and painful consequences of housing discrimination for a black family, which he reprised in a film version.
 He also starred in “The Joe Louis Story” in 1953.

 In 1961, Davis wrote and starred in the critically acclaimed “Purlie Victorious.”
 He wrote and directed many films, including “Cotton Comes to Harlem” (1970) and “Countdown at Kusini” (co-produced with his wife, 1976), the first American feature film to be shot entirely in Africa by Black professionals.
 Other Davis credits include “Do the Right Thing” (1989), “Jungle Fever” (1991), and “Malcolm X” (1994).